aquadrizzt/TomeAndBlood/README.md

 - Invoker: your spells do 20% more fire, cold, electric and magic damage.
 - Necromancer: you can innately use a modal ability to slow or control nearby undead.
 Also, the Chill Touch, Ghoul Touch, and Vampiric Touch spells are improved to have special effects against undead, and they are changed into innate abilities only learnable by necromancers.
 - Transmuter: you get the innate ability to temporarily create and control a golem.

-DO NOT install this component if you are going to use the 5E Spellcasting mod.

 COMPONENT 45: Arcane Crafting